EmreOvunc/Icmp-Syn-Flood/README.md

-# Icmp-Syn-Flood
+# Icmp-Syn-Xmas-Flood

-Demonstrating ICMP and SYN flood attacks to analyze results.
+Demonstrating ICMP, SYN, Xmas flood attacks to analyze results.

 Use only educational purposes !